salsita/inStyle/README.md

 Notice how even for such a simple usecase, the `a` element is actually styled in three different places.
 It's already not very readable and it's quite easy to make things even worse.

-Your designer wears a Banksy t-shirt, so let's add more design.
+Let's add more great design.
 Our links are different in footer, they're inline and white.
 There's also an alternate version of `.links.with-flowers` for the annual flower appreciation day.

 ```Sass
 .links